jtclarkjr/router-go/README.md

 # Custom Go Router

 ## Overview
-This project implements a custom router with middleware support for a web application, providing flexible routing and request handling.
+This package implements a custom router with middleware support for a web application, providing flexible routing and request handling.

 ## Why?
 Q: Why not just use Chi for routing